-First of all we found the Splunk Add-on for eStreamer.
-There are two versions:
+First of all, we found the Splunk Add-on for eStreamer.

-There is one important thing here that FTD and FMC should be in one network as Splunk with eStreamer add-on.
-Here could appear one interesting thing, if you have installed Splunk in the cloud (such as AWS, Azure, Google Cloud) and have an office, which is located in a business center where your local network is hosted behind the NAT with one white IP address for many companies.
+There is one important thing here – FTD and FMC should be in one network as Splunk with eStreamer add on.
+Here one interesting thing could appear – if you have installed Splunk in the cloud (such as AWS, Azure, or Google Cloud) and have an office, which is located in a business center where your local network is hosted behind the NAT with one white IP address for many companies.
 Your Splunk wouldn’t have the possibility to communicate with your device directly.

 There are two possible solution methods here:

-- The first one is to organise Destination NAT, or port forwarding on core router for your Firepower Threat Defense appliance.
+- The first one is to organize Destination NAT, or port forwarding on the core router for your Firepower Threat Defense appliance.
 But we haven’t tested it, so maybe it won’t work.

-- The other one is to create Splunk Heavy Forwarder in your corporate network where was the possibility for add-on to access FTD and FMC devices directly.
+- Another one is to create Splunk Heavy Forwarder in your corporate network with the possibility of an add-on to access FTD and FMC devices directly.

-As we understand the version of Splunk Cisco eStreamer eNcore add-on and app (the new one) is developed for second scenario.
-Because the add-on installs on the heavy forwarder and provides only log collection, the other part is eStreamer eNcore app for Splunk which provides log transformation, data model log mapping to CIM, and consist of many dashboards for monitoring.
+As we understand the version of Splunk Cisco eStreamer eNcore add-on and app (the new one) is developed for the second scenario.
+Because the add-on installs on the heavy forwarder and provides only log collection, the other part is eStreamer eNcore app for Splunk which provides log transformation, and data model log mapping to CIM, and consists of many dashboards for monitoring.

-Before the start, we should have configured Splunk Heavy Forwarder.
+Before the start, we should have configured Splunk instance.
 In our case, we have installed it on Ubuntu server, because Cisco eStreamer eNcore add-on works only on Linux systems.

 We should check if all required packets and libs are installed.
 They are:

-After that, we are going to download eNcore add-on http://apps.splunk.com/app/3662 and install it on HF.
+1. After that, we are going to download eNcore add-on http://apps.splunk.com/app/3662 and install it on the Splunk instance.

-Next visit Splunk web face.
+3. Next visit Splunk web console.
 Before making any further steps be certain that all necessary inputs are enabled.
-Go to the Settings -> Data inputs:
+Go to Settings -> Data inputs:

-- In File & directories check $SPLUNK_HOME /etc/apps/TA-eStreamer/data is enabled.
+- In File & directories check that $SPLUNK_HOME /etc/apps/TA-eStreamer/data is enabled.